SchoolOfCode/w20_final-project-team-f/README.md

 ### Overview

 NutriGlow is a health and wellbeing web-app for pregnancy and parenthood designed to guide people with specific dietary requirements towards a healthy balanced diet and lifestyle.
-The app allows the user to access information, tailored recipes and track their progress with a sign up account feature
+The app allows the user to access information, tailored recipes and track their progress with a sign up account feature.

 ### Built with